Ramigiusz/SOC-Automation-Project/README.md

 ![image](https://github.com/user-attachments/assets/7de2f599-5ec0-40c8-9520-4ace3075ae81)

 #### 2.3 TheHive configuration
-Before we actually start configuring TheHive we need to ensure that thehive user and group have has access to the thehive path
+Before we actually start configuring TheHive we need to ensure that thehive user and group have has access to the thehive path, this will allow TheHive to access it's storage directory.
 ```
 ls -la /opt/thp
 ```